10 DON'TS OF CHRISTIAN DATING

-Relationships can be messy and love can be complicated.
+Relationships can be messy, and love can be complicated.
 Here are "10 Don'ts of Christian Dating".
 They are raw and honest, compiled by the many failings of my own life and the wisdom of a collective group of voices.
 Remember, relationships are Gods idea!
 Marriage, love, family (sex) are all really good things and God wants you (and I) to experience them in all their fullness, but sometimes that means avoiding certain pitfalls and dangers.
 So here goes.

 This is honestly such a bad motivator to jump into a relationship, or marriage.
-Yes sex is an amazing (let me emphasise A-M-A-ZING) part of a marriage, but it's not the only part.
+Yes, sex is an amazing (let me emphasise A-M-A-ZING) part of a marriage, but it's not the only part.
 If you're primary desire for getting married (especially super young) is to have sex, you're setting yourself up disaster.
 Sex is like icing on the cake, but if the rest of the ingredients aren't great, your cake will be a dud.
 Don't settle for someone you're simply physically attracted to.
 Dig a little deeper.
 Looks fade and attraction can fluctuate.
 Go after someone who propels you forward into your God given calling, who energises your soul, and aligns with your core values.
 Look for someone that you click with, laugh with and dream with.
 Most importantly pray that God would lead you to the best choice for you personally.
 Marriage is a partnership that should be based on friendship, attraction, commitment, compatibility and hopefully a divine collision of purpose!
 It is so much more than a permission slip to get busy.
-Don't date just because you like each other or you want to see how it goes.
-Enter your dating relationship with vision, conviction and intention.
+Don't date just because you like each other, or you want to see how it goes.
+Enter your dating relationship with vision, conviction and absolute intention!

 It's so important to establish healthy boundaries.
 I've seen so many couples (and at times fallen victim myself) to becoming completely emotionally dependent on the other person.
 They become your primary source of joy.
 Instead of functioning like an individual everything revolves around you as a couple.
 I recently saw a friend do this in her relationship.
-They would talk for hours every day and text non stop.
-Unfortunately when they broke up 9 short months later it became a very messy situation.
+They would talk for hours every day and text non-stop.
+Unfortunately, when they broke up 9 short months later it became a very messy situation.
 They were so deeply intertwined it was like untangling a sticky spiders web.
 Young person don't share your deepest secrets, fears and dreams early on in the relationship.
 Tim Keller puts it so well, "Don’t let things get too passionate too quickly – Emotions can come on very strong in the beginning of a relationship.
 Infatuation is often misinterpreted as deep love, and people become blind to each other’s flaws, and disillusioned.
-Take your time to build up an all inclusive attraction which will be a more sustaining, stronger love through years of marriage".
+Take your time to build up an all-inclusive attraction which will be a more sustaining, stronger love through years of marriage".

-When I was a Youth Pastor my teenagers would often ask me, "so how far can I go"?
-My advice still to this day, is run from that line for dear life dude!
+When I was a Youth Pastor lots of teenagers would often ask me, "so how far can I go"?
+My advice still to this day, is run from that line for dear life honey!
 It’s like lingering on the edge of a cliff hoping not to slip.
 You wanna pull it back as far as you can, because inevitably you will creep closer.
 Trust me!
 I may not have gone all the way but we definitely toed the line a time or two.
 And just because it's not "sex" (technically), doesn't mean it's not connection.
 The point is not avoiding intercourse, the point is not bonding emotionally, physically, psychologically and sexually with someone that you're not married too!
 Because whether you like it or not, any attachment that is broken has ripple effects.
 Sex is the strongest adhesive available.
 Handle with care friends.

 Ask yourself, "how is this choice affecting my future"?